mcnairsa/100-days-of-code/log.md

 Fell down a research rabbit hole reading up about @font-face and linking fonts generally.

 **Thoughts:**
-Goo in that I understand the territory far better now.
+Good in that I understand the territory far better now.
 Frustrating in that I didn't write a single line of code.

 **Link to work:**
 n/a